wp-plugins/ultimate-auction/README.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 3.6.1 =
+* New Feature - New payment method known as CASH has been added.
+* Fix - Currencies are now displayed with their symbols and values are comma separated.
+* Fix - Username are displayed inside manage auction section for buy now listings.

 = 3.6.0 =
 * New Feature - Allows localhost url on add auction page.
 * New Feature - Added "Reply to" header for users mentioned inside expired auctions so that it is convenient for admin to click and email them.